sumotoy/TFT_ILI9163C/README.md

 	#define __OFFSET		32//this is the offset of my display, 160 - 128 = 32

 	You can write your own one by adding it in the .h file but let me know so I can add for other users.
+	The OFFSET have sense if the chinese vendor decided to align TFT at bottom lines of the controller.
+	This is nonsense since it will force you to use all the off-screen area as well (visible only when you use scrolling).

 <b>Code Optimizations:</b>